 as in: “Omg, I feel shitty AND I know I’ve truly got this.”

 “But,” is a negation of everything that comes before it and you know as well as I do that if “shitty” needs to be heard it will be heard.
-Probably at the most in opportune time, too.
-Don’t wait for your the hiring manager to ask an innocent, “how’ve you been” that trigger a meltdown.
-Have the meltdown (safely) AND remember that you’re a badass.
+Probably at the most inopportune time, too.
+Don’t wait for your hiring manager to ask an innocent, “how’ve you been” to trigger a meltdown.
+Have the meltdown (safely) AND that you’re still, at the end of the day, a total badass.
+You really will be stronger for this.

 Three Don’t wait for the gift of hindsight